8 family-friendly walks on the Gold Coast

 The best way to make sure the whole family has a good time is to be prepared, so make sure to always check Park alerts before you leave for the latest information on park closures, warnings and conditions.

-For more information about national parks around the Gold Coast and hinterland go to https://parks.des.qld.gov.au/parks/.
+Find out more about national parks around the Gold Coast and hinterland.

-For more family-friendly walks check out 7 most accessible parks and tracks close to Brisbane.
+For more family-friendly walks check out 7 accessible parks and tracks close to Brisbane.